-Figure 2 of JVET-T0099: MS-SSIM BD-rate gain and encoder runtime in comparison to HM-16.22 for VVenC with QPA enabled.
-VVenC results are given for the 4 preset options: faster, fast, medium and slow.
-Lower MS-SSIM BD-rate values mean a better compression for the same quality in terms of MS-SSIM.

-License

-Please see the file https://github.com/fraunhoferhhi/vvenc/blob/master/LICENSE.txt in the repository for the terms of use of the contents of the VVdeC repository.

-For more information, please contact: vvc@hhi.fraunhofer.de

-: LMCS encoder algorithm for YUV4:4:4 content
+JVET-T0074: LMCS encoder algorithm for YUV4:4:4 content

 This contribution proposes an automatic non-normative encoder optimization algorithm for LMCS to improve coding performance for SDR YUV4:4:4 video content.
 In VTM10.0, the default LMCS encoder algorithm is optimized for YUV4:2:0 content.
 However, YUV4:2:0 and YUV4:4:4 signals have very different characteristics.
 Similarly, YUV4:4:4 camera (natural) content and screen content have different characteristics.
 The YUV4:4:4 LMCS encoder algorithm proposed in this contribution provides the following coding performance for SDR YUV4:4:4 CTC (reference: LMCS off; test: LMCS on) under VTM10.0 in terms of BDRate and processing time: